vustur/provoda/README.md

 ### Other

 If you have any questions or suggestions, please open issue or contact me on [telegram](https://t.me/vustur) (Also check my [tg channel](https://t.me/vusturs) / [site](https://vustur.xyz) with my projects!)
+Note: provoda.vercel.app is test instance of Provoda, dont expect it to work